shan-emacs/emacs-packages-mirrors/melpa/elpher-readme.txt

-Elpher aims to provide a practical and friendly gopher client for GNU Emacs.
+Elpher aims to provide a practical and friendly gopher and gemini client for GNU Emacs.
 It supports:

 - intuitive keyboard and mouse-driven browsing,
 - out-of-the-box compatibility with evil-mode,